This highly amusing story will make your kids laugh whilst learning about how to deal with any challenges they’re facing.

 “I like those little instances in life that you can translate into books.”

 Goodrick started writing about mental health issues when he himself struggled with mental health and felt that no one understood where he was coming from.
 He wanted to bring light to the issues that millions of people face every day.
-Goodrick admits that without the humour that he has imbued into this novel, Cans for Change would be a very different story.
+Goodrick admits that without the humor that he has imbued into this novel, Cans for Change would be a very different story.
+Nowadays, mental health is talked about a lot more than it used to be, luckily Goodrick felt like his story needed to be told to help others through what he went through.
+People are constantly trying to find outlets that can help them in the long run with their mental health, whether that be seeing a therapist or looking to products such as Organic CBD Nugs, there are many ways sufferers can face the day head-on through their coping mechanisms.

 “From a young age I struggled with anxiety and depression.
 I spent a lot of my childhood analysing my environment and people to try and understand my place in the world and I thought of how bad that can get as a kid and a teenager.
 Those themes are in my book because teenage years can be hard as it is, but when you have other factors like mental health or trauma it can impact it even more,” Goodrick said.